nexus-prime/GridcoinDeltaCalculator/README.md

 **This project is still beta!
-You may encounter error messages until I finish sometime in the next week or two.**
+I'm working on making it easier to use**

 CPU_DeltaMag and GPU_DeltaMag are methods for determining the approximate performance of a given CPU/GPU on all Gridcoin whitelisted projects.
 These methods are a modified version of CPU_QuickMag.sh and GPU_QuickMag.sh that now use the Total